 In this recipe, the fresh roots are finely grated to make a super-aromatic sauce that’s drizzled over root vegetable hash browns.
 The result is quite marvelous.

-Now, I can already hear you say “Where on earth am I going to find fresh turmeric?!”
-First, don’t be alarmed; you can make the sauce with ground turmeric (see the ingredients list).
-Secondly, you can find fresh turmeric in Indian or Asian specialty grocery stores, at your local farmers’ market or online at Anything Indian… and in a pinch at Amazon!
+Now, I can already hear you saying “Where on earth am I going to find fresh turmeric?!”
+First, don’t be alarmed; you can make the sauce with ground turmeric.
+(See the ingredients list.)
+Secondly, you can find fresh turmeric in Indian or Asian specialty grocery stores, at your local farmers’ market or online at Amazon.

 Root vegetable hash browns with fresh turmeric sauce and fried eggs